Bertram de Verdun: Bertram III de Verdun

 After Henry's death Bertram III remained an influential figure with king Richard I. He became a castellan of the king, and went on crusade to the Holy Land with him.
-Richard's wish was to lead a crusade and gain glory in the Holy Land by re-taking Jerusalem.
+Richard's wish was to lead a crusade and gain glory in the Holy Land by re-takng Jerusalem.
 Bertram de Verdun set sail with Richard on what has come to be known as the Third Crusade and after many delays (including the king's marriage to Berengaria of Navarre) finally reached Acre in 1191.
 The Christians lay siege to the city, which soon fell and Bertram together with Stephen Longchamp was appointed as the city's governor.
 Roger of Howden tells us that Bertram died at Jaffa in 1192 and the Chronicle of Croxden Abbey records that in that year Bertram de Verdun of pious memory founder died and on St. Bartholomew's day was buried at Acre.
 Hagger, in his history of the de Verdun family, gives the date of St. Bartholomew's Day as 24 August; others give the date at that time as 25 August.
 This was a few days before the signing of the treaty allowing free passage to Jerusalem for pilgrims.
 Bertram's death also occurred soon after the battle for Jaffa, which began with Saladin laying siege to the town at the end of July 1192.
 His forces then stormed the walls and took all of the town with the exception of its citadel.
 Having received news of Saladin's siege, King Richard took a squadron of ships with a small force of soldiers by sea from Acre to relieve the siege, whilst another force headed south overland.
 Richard landed at a critical juncture, repelled Saladin's forces who attempted to stop him from landing and re-took Jaffa.
 Saladin's army returned on 4 August to make a counterattack.
 The Battle of Jaffa took place on 5 August 1192, in which King Richard's forces gained a victory over those of Saladin.
 This was the last battle of the Third Crusade.
 It was later, on 1st or 2 September 1192 that the Treaty of Jaffa was agreed.
 It is possible, if not likely, that Bertram de Verdun arrived at Jaffa from Acre with King Richard, and the chronology of these events may (or may not) have had a bearing on the timing of Bertram's death.